yonasuriv/yonasuriv.github.io/README.md

 In a terminal/shell, type the following to test it:
 ```$ ssh -T git@github.com```

-If it says something like the following, **it worked**:
+If it says something like the following:

 > Hi username!
 You've successfully authenticated, but Github does not provide shell access.

+**Congratulations, it worked.
+You may now start working.**

+> HINT: At the bottom of this guide I left you the basic commands in case you were absent from git for a while and you need to refresh your memory a bit.

+# Fixing log in issues
+If at any given point you are asked to use a personal access token, follow these steps:

 ## Creating your Personal Access Token
 - Go to https://github.com/settings/tokens/new and generate your new token
   - Selecting 'repo' only is OK.
-  - Copy your token
+  - Save your token (copy it, you will use it in the next step)

 ## Linking your PAS with your Terminal